On average, your neighbors pay $73 a month.See Your Rates

 When you drive a vehicle in Alaska that’s required to be registered in another state, you must have the type of insurance required by that state.
 You must also be able to provide proof of this insurance to law enforcement upon request.

-The average cost of car insurance in Alaska in 2014, the most recent year for which data was available, was $883.60 compared to a national average of $866.31.
-Alaska is the 14th most expensive state for car insurance.
+The average cost of car insurance in Alaska in 2015, was $872.39 compared to a national average of $889.01.
+Alaska is the 17th most expensive state for car insurance.

 As of January 2016, the state of Alaska taxes gasoline at 12.25 cents per gallon.
 When added to the Federal fuel tax of 18.4 cents per gallon, residents of Alaska can expect to pay a total of 30.65 cents per gallon in taxes at the gas station.
 Alaska taxes diesel fuel at 12.75 cents per gallon.
 When added to the Federal diesel tax of 24.4 cents per gallon, Alaskans will pay 37.15 cents per gallon in taxes at the pump for diesel fuel.